Dr Sara Cullen

 - Master with AS Vulcanus, an Oslo based ship-owner trading worldwide in their fleet of IMO type 2 chemical parcel tankers

 - Fleet Operations Manager with Stamford Tankers, a USA based shipping company operating oil and chemical parcel tankers

-Jeffrey Blum’s involvement in shipping and trading spans nearly 50 years.
+Jeffrey Blum’s involvement in shipping and trading spans over 50 years.
 He is the fourth generation of a shipping family, has been an active member of the Baltic Exchange since 1976 and has worked with a Lloyd’s underwriter and as a shipbroker, ship owner and operator, gasoil futures broker, charterer and commodities trader in London and abroad.
 He achieved Fellowship of the Institute of Chartered Shipbrokers by examination in 1979 (3rd place globally) and since 1983 has served on the London & South East Branch Committee, including as its Education Officer since 2000, Chairman 2005-2007 and again Vice Chairman 2015-2017. as well as having served on the ICS International Controlling Council, the International Membership Committee and the UK & Ireland Zone Committee and now serving on the International Education Officers Committee.

 Julian Roche began his career with the UK Government as an economic analyst, specialising in foreign trade, energy and economic modelling.
 He subsequently joined the mainstream Civil Service fast stream, where he specialised in major privatisations and procurement at the time of the development of Public-Private Partnerships.